The art of beautiful repair

-The reason sugru comes in such bright colours is for exactly this reason.
-Loads of sugru-ers celebrate the fixes and changes they make to their stuff - it gives them a sense of real pride!
+The reason Sugru Mouldable Glue comes in such bright colours is for exactly this reason.
+Loads of Sugru-ers celebrate the fixes and changes they make to their stuff - it gives them a real sense of pride!
 In a world where almost everything you buy is mass-produced, isn't it nice to have something that is totally unique because of its scars?
-With this in mind, here's some ways people past and present around the world have been practicing the art of beautiful repair.
+With this in mind, here are some of the ways people around the world practise the art of beautiful repair and visible mending.

-"When something is broken," says Klopper, "people dare to do new things."
+"When something is broken, people dare to do new things." – Helen Klopper

-More than a very practical solution to tricky-to-mend holes, it's creative too.
-Most Woolfiller users don't colour-match their patches - they go for colours that stand out and transform their clothing into something new and unique.
+More than a very practical answer to tricky-to-mend holes, Woolfiller is creative too.
+Most Woolfiller users don't colour-match their patches.
+Instead, they go for colours that stand out and transform their clothing into something new and original.

 Ceramics stapling comes from a time when necessity and thrift meant that, for most, simply throwing away household items wasn't an option.